-TRPM8 is a cold-sensing receptor protein that allows our bodies to naturally detect change in temperature.
-When the protein detects that the temperature of a certain area is dropping, it changes its shape to allow calcium ions to flow into the nerve cells, allowing you to “feel” the cold.
+TRPM8 is a cold-sensing receptor protein that allows your body to naturally detect changes in temperature.
+When the protein detects that the temperature of a certain area is dropping, it is able to adjust its shape to allow calcium ions to enter the nerve cell and give you the sensation of “feeling” cold.1,2

 Menthol is one of the few chemicals that naturally activate TRPM8 and gives a unique cooling sensation, making it a popular compound to include in mints and gum.
 Additionally, the cooling properties of menthol have been shown to be anesthetic, which means they help prevent pain, especially in the throat and on the skin.
 This is the reason you often see menthol as a key ingredient in cough drops and topical creams, like Icy Hot.